AniGP/Python-for-Everybody_University-of-Michigan/README.md

 ## University of Michigan

-Here are the required codes required for the _Coursera course : Python for Everybody, offered by the University of Michigan._
+Here are the required codes required for the _**Coursera Specialization : Python for Everybody, offered by the University of Michigan.**_